Bob Mariano (executive): Roundy's

 After several years as a consultant, in 2002 he was named CEO of Roundy's, headquartered in Milwaukee, Wisconsin.
 In 2010, the first Mariano's Fresh Market opened in Arlington Heights.
 In late December 2013, Dominick's announced that it planned to close all 72 of its Chicago area stores, and eleven of them were purchased to be converted into Mariano's.
 The largest Mariano's opened in June 2015 in Northbrook, at 90600 sqft.

 On November 11, 2015, Ohio-based retailer Kroger announced that it was buying Roundy's for $800 million, having received approval from the boards of both companies.
 As of November 2015, the chain operates over 150 supermarkets and over 100 pharmacies in Wisconsin and under the names of Pick 'n Save, Copps, and Metro Market.
 Mariano has additionally opened 34 of his namesake stores in the Chicago area.
 They plan to open 39 by the end of 2016, but their eventual goal is a total of 50 Mariano's.

-Mariano announced on July 12, 2016 that he would retire as Roundy's CEO on September 1, although he will remain as a strategic adviser for two years.
+Mariano announced on July 12, 2016 that he would retire as Roundy's CEO on September 1, although he would remain as a strategic adviser for two years.